 The Ring Road is a two-lane highway, except for some single-lane bridges.
 Even though there are no dedicated passing lanes, there is typically little traffic on the Ring Road and it’s very unlikely that you would even encounter a traffic jam.
 The road is also easy to drive and very safe, provided you follow the speed limit, take caution around hazards and keep a safe distance between yourself and other cars.

-When you’re choosing the best rental car to book for your Ring Road adventure there are multiple factors to take into consideration.
+When you’re choosing the best rental car to book for your Iceland Ring Road adventure there are multiple factors to take into consideration.
 It can be tempting to just go for the cheapest 2WD economy car, and that may very well suit your needs, but it’s not always the best option.

 A 4WD rental car is the best option for anyone traveling in the shoulder season or winter, or for groups of over 2 people.
 When you’re on the road for weeks then you want to be comfortable.
 Even if a vehicle seats 7, like a Land Cruiser, you need to consider the space that luggage will take up as well.
 If you fill it with people, there will be limited space for suitcases.

 Maybe you want a more luxury experience, so you could choose a luxury car, or if you want to minimize your carbon footprint you could choose an electric car.
+You can choose from a variety of car options at Hertz including 2WDs, 4WDs, camper vans and even minibuses that can accommodate from 1 to 17 people.

 *You will need a driver’s licence D for renting and driving a passenger van for 9 passengers (1 driver + 8 passengers) or more